stackrox/stackrox/roxctl/README.md

 - Config store.

 Each command used in `roxctl` **must** use the `Environment` interface.
-It provides a clear structure to all commands, as well as the possibility to easily mock external dependencies to allow for better unit testing.
+It provides a clear structure to all commands, as well as the possibility to easily mock external dependencies to allow for better and sophisticated unit testing.

 A typical command structure within Go should look as follows:
 ```go